GrizzHacks/Beginners-Portal/InfoPage/README.md

 We've seen some of these items before, but others are brand new.
 - [`justify-content`](https://www.w3schools.com/cssref/css3_pr_justify-content.asp): Determines the position of items within the flexbox (in this case our `figure`) along the horizontal line.
 - [`align-items`](https://www.w3schools.com/cssref/css3_pr_align-items.asp): Decides the position of items along the vertical axis.
-> Both of the above attributes tie into the [flexbox layout](https://internetingishard.com/html-and-css/flexbox/) I mentioned earlier.
+> Both of the above properties tie into the [flexbox layout](https://internetingishard.com/html-and-css/flexbox/) I mentioned earlier.
 - [`margin: x`](https://www.w3schools.com/cssref/pr_margin.asp): The attribute for setting up the spacing that surrounds an object on the page.
-It is actually shorthand for four individual attributes, which you can read about in the reference article.
+It is actually shorthand for four individual properties, which you can read about in the reference article.
 > By writing `margin: 20px 0px`, I tell the webpage to render my item with a top and bottom margin of 20px, and a right and left margin of 10px.
 > There are multiple ways to use the `margin` attribute as a shortcut for specifying item spacing.
 [This website provides additional information about the number of values you can apply to `margin`](https://developer.mozilla.org/en-US/docs/Web/CSS/margin).
 - [`max-width: x`](https://www.w3schools.com/cssref/pr_dim_max-width.asp): Sets the maximum width of an element.
 - [`max-height: x`](https://www.w3schools.com/cssref/pr_dim_max-height.asp): Sets the maximum height of an element.
-- [`font: x`](https://www.w3schools.com/cssref/pr_font_font.asp): Font is another property that serves as a shortcut for five indivual attributes.
+- [`font: x`](https://www.w3schools.com/cssref/pr_font_font.asp): Font is another property that serves as a shortcut for five indivual properties.
-> You are able to specify as many or as few of the attributes as you want.
-In my example, I am defining the [`font-weight`](https://www.w3schools.com/cssref/pr_font_weight.asp), [`font-size`](https://www.w3schools.com/cssref/pr_font_font-size.asp), and [`font-family`](https://www.w3schools.com/cssref/pr_font_font-family.asp) attributes.
+> You are able to specify as many or as few of the properties as you want.
+In my example, I am defining the [`font-weight`](https://www.w3schools.com/cssref/pr_font_weight.asp), [`font-size`](https://www.w3schools.com/cssref/pr_font_font-size.asp), and [`font-family`](https://www.w3schools.com/cssref/pr_font_font-family.asp) properties.
 - [`color: x`](https://www.w3schools.com/cssref/pr_text_color.asp): This attribute sets the text-color of an element.
 > `color` can be defined via HEX, RGB, RGBA, HSL, HSLA, or an internal color palette.